2023 Golden Globes: The Banshees of Inisherin and Abbott Elementary snare key accolades

-After a troubled couple of years, the Golden Globes were (mostly) back in full swing for their annual ceremony in which a number of high-profile stars attended.
+After a troubled couple of years, the Golden Globes were (mostly) back in full swing for their annual ceremony, in which a number of high-profile stars attended.

 Boldly hosted by comedian Jerrod Carmichael, there were a variety of winners amongst the quality film and television contenders.

-From the big-screen perspective, the Irish dark comedy The Banshees of Inisherin bolstered its chances of Oscar success by clinching three Globes.
-The film, which centres on the sudden fallout between two old friends, won Best Picture (Comedy/Musical) ahead of strong competitors like Everything Everywhere All at Once, Babylon and Glass Onion: A Knives Out Mystery.
+The film, which centres on the sudden fallout between two old friends, won the coveted Best Motion Picture (Comedy or Musical) accolade ahead of other strong competitors like Everything Everywhere All at Once, and Babylon.

-On the dramatic side of things, Steven Spielberg’s autobiographical drama The Fabelmans overcame stern competition from the likes of Elvis and blockbuster sequels Avatar: The Way of Water and Top Gun: Maverick to prevail in the Best Picture (Drama) category.
+On the dramatic side of things, Steven Spielberg’s autobiographical drama The Fabelmans overcame stern competition from the likes of Elvis and blockbuster sequels Avatar: The Way of Water and Top Gun: Maverick to prevail in the Best Picture (Drama) field.

-Spielberg himself also tasted victory by winning his third Best Director gong ahead of other big guns like James Cameron (Avatar: The Way of Water) and Baz Luhrmann (Elvis).
+Spielberg himself also tasted victory by winning his third Best Director gong, ahead of other big guns like James Cameron (Avatar: The Way of Water) and Baz Luhrmann (Elvis).

 A tight Best Supporting Actress category saw Angela Bassett prevail for her emotional turn as Queen Ramonda in the comic-book action sequel Black Panther: Wakanda Forever.
 Her triumph marks the first time that an actor has won a Globe for a Marvel film.

-Despite its loss in that particular category, RRR created history by becoming the first Indian film to win a Globe for its groovy song ‘Naatu Naatu’.
-The action epic’s triumph came at the expense of more high-profile nominees like Lady Gaga (Top Gun: Maverick), Rhianna (Black Panther: Wakanda Forever) and Taylor Swift (Where the Crawdads Sing).
+The action epic’s triumph came at the expense of more high-profile nominees like Lady Gaga (Top Gun: Maverick), Rihanna (Black Panther: Wakanda Forever) and Taylor Swift (Where the Crawdads Sing).

 Finally, the Cecil B. DeMille award was presented to comedian actor Eddie Murphy in celebration of a remarkable acting career dating forty years with hit roles including 48 Hrs.
 (1982), Trading Places (1983), the Beverly Hills Cop trilogy (1984-94), Coming to America (1988), The Nutty Professor (1996), Mulan (1998), Doctor Dolittle (1998), the Shrek series (2001-10), Dreamgirls (2006), Dolemite is My Name (2018) and Coming 2 America (2021).

-The full list of film winners are:
+The full list of Globe (film) winners are…

 BEST MOTION PICTURE (DRAMA)